clojure/tools.reader/README.md

 <dependency>
   <groupId>org.clojure</groupId>
   <artifactId>tools.reader</artifactId>
-  <version>0.6.5</version>
+  <version>0.7.0</version>
 </dependency>
 ```
 Example Usage
 ========================================

-To read data structures, functions from `clojure.tools.reader.edn` should be used, since those are *safe* and don't allow any code execution at all.
+To read data structures, functions from `clojure.tools.reader.edn` should be used, since those are **safe** and don't allow any code execution at all.

 Note that since no code-execution is permitted, reader literals are also disabled.